vime-js/vime/docs/docs/getting-started/installation.md

 helpers for extending Vime with custom components.

 Let's first load the CSS for the player themes, which are small files that only contain a bunch of CSS variables for styling the player.
-Add the following to the `<head>` element of your HTML file:
+Add the following to the `<head>` element of your HTML file...

 ```html
 <!-- Default theme (if you're creating your own skip this). ~960B -->